viniciusjdvieira/Loading-wav-Files-in-Matlab/README.md

 # Repository Notes

 All **.wav** files in this repository are just examples of usage.
-You can apply to your own files.
+You can apply your own files.

 If you want to use the second tip, please pay attention in the files name pattern:
 - They must to be "prefix-word" + "index-number" + ".wav"

+Pay attention if your Matlab version has the **audioread** function.